 The 2021 Audi A8 60 TFSI quattro with the right features is a budget S8.

 It’s a big car, so the 2021 Audi A8 isn’t very fuel-efficient.
 However, a plug-in hybrid improves upon the numbers of the base car while delivering more power.
-While no 2021 EPA fuel economy ratings are available yet, our 4 rating for fuel economy is based on the 2020 rating A8 L 55 TFSI, which the EPA rated at 17 mpg city, 26 highway, 21 combined.
+Our 4 rating for fuel economy is based on the 2020 rating A8 L 55 TFSI, which the EPA rated at 17 mpg city, 26 highway, 21 combined.

 With the twin-turbo 4.0-liter V-8 in the A8 L 60 TFSI model, the 2020 ratings fall to 15/23/18 mpg and the S8 with a more-powerful version of that engine is even thirstier at 13/22/16 mpg.

 A new hybrid A8 L TFSI e model promises 18 miles of electric range and 23 mpg in combined city/highway driving.